 - a.
 Max Tweets: Set the maximum number of tweets to collect from the specified user(s).
 Note that Twitter has a limit of the most recent 3000+ tweets from a user.
 So, if you specify a maximum number above this limit, only the tweet limit will be returned. - b.
 User account IDs or screen names: List the user account IDs and/or screen names of the users you want to collect the tweet history for.
-The values should be separated by commas. - 5.
+The values should be separated by commas. - c.
+Include retweets: Include retweets in results set - 5.
 Click the "Start" button, and wait for the collection to finish.
 The number of hits and the stream of tweets is shown in the status box on the right of the main window.
 The results are stored in the JSON format and can be loaded directly into FireAnt for further analysis.